 The Center’s services are available to the public, medical professionals and industry and human service agencies.
-The Poison Center handles more than 42,000 poison exposure calls annually, and confidential, free emergency poisoning treatment advice is available 24/7.
+The Poison Center handles more than 42,000 poison exposure calls annually, and confidential, free emergency poisoning treatment advice is available to the public 24/7.

 The "Be Poison Smart!"® Program provides poison prevention education to health care providers, students, parents and the general public in cooperation with agencies such as the Ohio Department of Health, Head Start and the Ohio Hospital Association.

 This national poison emergency hotline number connects callers to the closest/local poison center.
-Ohio residents are serviced by one of the 3 regional poison centers located in Cleveland, Cincinnati or Columbus.
+Ohio residents are serviced by one of two regional poison centers located in Columbus and Cincinnati.

 Call the Poison Center first!
+You will get an expert immediately and it may save you a trip to the Emergency room.
 If a person is unconscious, call 911.

 What is the nationwide poison center number?

-All regional poison centers in the United States will be accessed via 1-800-222-1222.
-When you call the number, you will reach one of the three Ohio Poison centers, located in Cleveland, Cincinnati, or Columbus.
-The Central Ohio Poison Center in Columbus services 44 Ohio Counties.
+All regional poison centers in the United States are accessed via 1 (800) 222-1222.
+When you call the number, you will reach one of the two Ohio Poison centers, located in Columbus or Cincinnati.
+The Central Ohio Poison Center in Columbus services 64 Ohio counties.

 Who will answer the phone when you call?

-Health care professionals including pharmacists, nurses or physicians staff the Central Ohio Poison Center.
-Most of them have passed a special certification exam classifying them as certified specialists in poison information (CSPI).
+Only highly trained Health care professionals, including pharmacists, nurses and physicians, staff the Central Ohio Poison Center.
+Additionally, they have passed a national certification exams.
 They are local experts who know the community and are trusted by local doctors, pharmacists, paramedics and nurses to provide the best information on poison-related questions and treatments.

 Why is it important to support poison centers?